 If you are approaching a Full Cobra pose, you need to keep the elbows close against the ribs as you lift.
 Angling the elbows outward or locking them can lead to back pain or injuries.
 A micro-bend in the elbow ensures that you aren’t overextending or overarching in this posture.

 Tip #5: Press Your pelvis Into the Ground

 Before lifting into Cobra, it helps to bring consciousness to your pelvis and pelvis.
 Feel them root into the floor as an anchor point for your spine as the upper back elevates.

 Common Mistakes in Cobra Pose

-Back-bending yoga poses like Cobra Pose requires a special attention to alignment, posture, and muscle engagement.
+Back-bending yoga poses like Cobra Pose requires special attention to alignment, posture, and muscle engagement.
 When people complain of hurting their back in yoga, it is often because they skip these vital steps to “set up” the pose.
-Instead of enjoying a nice stretch and spinal release, these mistakes can actually make back pain worse.
+Instead of enjoying a nice stretch and spinal release, these mistakes can make back pain worse.
 Here is how to avoid them:

 Common Mistake #1: Overarching the Spine and Forcing a Backbend

 Many overeager yogis see Cobra Pose as an opportunity to create as much back-bending action as possible.
 Trust us, we’ve made this mistake before!

 When you relax your stomach, drop your hips, and let your lower back fall into a huge backbend without the muscular support it needs… Well, it doesn’t feel as great as you’d imagine.

 This forceful backbend can quickly become dangerous when you overarch and compress your spine rather than lengthen it.
 It is easy to overdo the arch in your lower back because the lower spine is naturally more flexible than the upper spine.